blubecks/vagrant_test/README.md

 Each branch represents a specific development environment.

-#Laravel development branch
+#Silex development branch

-In this branch you can find a ready environment to host your PHP web-app built with Laravel framework.
+In this branch you can find a ready environment to host your PHP web-app built with Silex framework.

 #Installing